GranthubWasTaken/NBA-Adjusted-Playoff-Scoring/README.md

       Be it changes in officiating or league-wide philosophy, scoring is easier in 2022 than it was in 2004 on a possession basis.
 This is thus accounted for in cross-       era comparisons.

-   d) Adjust players' PTS per 75 possessions (PP75) by Era Scoring Coefficient
+   * Adjust players' PTS per 75 possessions (PP75) by Era Scoring Coefficient

       ex: